WebDevSimplified/parity-deals-clone/README.md

 If you want to compare the configurations of both plugins:

 - The configuration for `eslint-plugin-boundaries` is located in `.eslintrc.json`.
-- The configuration for `eslint-plugin-project-structure` is located in `independentModules.jsonc` (The plugin allows you to move the configuration to a separate file that suggests syntax and checks its correctness.
-You can also move the entire configuration to `.eslintrc.json`.)
+- The configuration for `eslint-plugin-project-structure` is located in `independentModules.jsonc`.
+The plugin allows you to move the configuration to a separate file that suggests syntax and checks its correctness.
+You can also move the entire configuration to `.eslintrc.json`.

 If you want to check import validation using `eslint-plugin-project-structure`: